Skip to content

 Family workshop at the National Museum of Ireland, Turlough Park, Castlebar, Co Mayo

 Looking for ways to keep the kids entertained this midterm?
-The National Museum of Ireland is delighted to present a full-filled family-friendly programme of events designed to entertain and inspire.
+The National Museum of Ireland is delighted to present a fun-filled, family-friendly programme of events designed to entertain and inspire.

-From relaxing yoga sessions with Claire Anne Tobin to uncovering the secrets of Medieval love tokens, there’s something for everyone to enjoy across our three museum sites in Dublin and Mayo.
+From a mindfulness session at Collins Barracks to uncovering the secrets of Medieval love tokens, there’s something for everyone to enjoy across our three museum sites in Dublin and Mayo.
 And the best part?
 It’s all free!

-The National Museum of Ireland located at Merrion Street, also known as the 'Dead Zoo', closed on 2 September 2024, so a visit this Spring Midterm is not possible.
-However, you can still dive into the wonders of the Natural History Collections online.
+The National Museum of Ireland, located at Merrion Street and also known as the "Dead Zoo," closed on 2 September 2024, so a visit this spring midterm is not possible.
+However, you can still explore the wonders of the Natural History Collections online.

 National Museum of Ireland, Collins Barracks, Benburb Street, Dublin 7